ustunb/actionable-recourse/README.md

 ### Requirements

 - Python 3.5+
-- CPLEX 12.6+
+- Pyomo & CBC / CPLEX 12.6+

 The code may still work with older versions of Python and CPLEX, but this will not be tested or supported.
-If you're hesitant about switching to Python 3, check out this [migration guide](https://github.com/arogozhnikov/python3_with_pleasure)

 #### CPLEX

 CPLEX is cross-platform commercial optimization tool with a Python API.
-It is freely available to students and faculty members at accredited institutions.
+It is free for students and faculty members at accredited institutions.
 To get CPLEX:

 1. Register for [IBM OnTheHub](https://ibm.onthehub.com/WebStore/Account/VerifyEmailDomain.aspx)
 2. Download the *IBM ILOG CPLEX Optimization Studio* from the [software catalog](https://ibm.onthehub.com/WebStore/ProductSearchOfferingList.aspx?srch=CPLEX)